IBM/DPFS/README.md

 There are now DPUs comming out on the market that have support for hardware-accelerated virtio-fs emulation.
 Thereby having a real hardware device implement the virtual filesystem layer of virtio.
 We are using the Nvidia BlueField-2 which has support for virtio-fs emulation using Nvidia SNAP (Currently only available as a limited technical feature preview).

+# Contact and Credits
-## :switzerland: Hybrid Cloud / Infrastructure Software group at IBM Research Zurich
+* :switzerland: Hybrid Cloud / Infrastructure Software group at IBM Research Zurich
+* :netherlands: StoNet-research at VU Amsterdam
 For contact about DPFS and the research we are conducting please reach out to: Peter.Jan.Gootzen at ibm d0t c0m.
 If you are a DPU-vendor looking into support file system offloading on your DPU, we would be happy to help with porting DPFS to your hardware.